Jaxelr/Minimig/README.md

 # Minimig

-*** This library is a fork from Mayflower.net which seems to be [inactive](https://github.com/bretcope/Mayflower.NET)

-Minimig is a simple, forward-only, db migrator for SQL Server.
+Minimig is a forward-only, database migrator for SQL Server.

 ## Build Status